aroy99/zig-raylib-hotreload/README.md

 A simple project template for hot reloading code with Raylib

 # build instructions
-`zig build run` should automatically run the hot-reloaded version of the program.
+`zig build run` (currently I'm on zig 14 dev) should automatically run the hot-reloaded version of the program.

 You may need to manually create the /libs if it doesn't already exist.